-- 1. Aged, blind and disabled individuals converted from state welfare rolls are deemed to have filed for SSI beginning January 1, 1974.
+- A. This type of income is defined as follows: - 1.
+Aged, blind and disabled individuals converted from state welfare rolls are deemed to have filed for SSI beginning January 1, 1974.
 These converted recipients receive SSI and a Mandatory State Supplement to maintain the 12/73 income levels of former assistance recipients and protect them from suffering a loss of income under the SSI Program.
 In addition, certain recipients may receive MSS without an SSI payment. - 2.
 The Social Security Administration (SSA) administers MSS payments in Mississippi.
-MSS payments are included with SSI benefits each month or paid separately if the individual does not receive SSI.

-1. MSS payments are treated as Income Based on Need (IBON) for income purposes.
+MSS payments are included with SSI benefits each month or paid separately if the individual does not receive SSI. - B. This type of income is treated as follows: - 1.
+MSS payments are treated as Income Based on Need (IBON) for income purposes.
 Note: Currently, there are no remaining state supplement cases in the state.